Who Owns X

 - What It Owns:

-Elon Musk’s private company xAI Corp. controls X (formerly known as Twitter) and artificial-intelligence applications Aurora, Grok and PromptIDE.
-Musk also controls SpaceX, parent company of Starlink, the largest Low-Earth Orbit satellite-based broadband service provider in the world.
-Starlink does not report subscriber totals, but analysts estimate they were the ISP for 1.4 million subscribers in 2024.
+Elon Musk’s private company, xAI Corp., controls X (formerly known as Twitter) and artificial-intelligence applications Aurora, Grok and PromptIDE.
+Musk also controls SpaceX, parent company of Starlink, the world’s largest Low-Earth Orbit satellite-based broadband-service provider.
+Starlink does not report subscriber totals, but analysts estimate it was the ISP for 1.4 million subscribers in 2024.
 Musk is the largest shareholder in Tesla Inc., an electric-automobile and charging firm that has subsidiary companies in numerous industrial sectors across the globe.

 - Money & Influence Game: